 PCA Body Peel - $195 per area (or package of 3 for $520): This peel is designed to penetrate the skin of the back, chest, or arms.
 It is our favorite addition for rapid improvement of back or chest acne, but it also improves freckling or mild discoloration in these areas.
 It can be repeated every 2-3 weeks for additional results.

-TCA (Trichloracetic Acid) Peel - $350 (Dr. Brown performs): This is our strongest peel, which helps to improve fine lines, wrinkles, and overall aging skin.
+TCA (Trichloracetic Acid) Peel - $350 (Dr. Brown performs): This is our strongest peel, which helps to improve fine lines, wrinkles, and overall aging skin on the face.
 One peel often gives results, but it can be repeated monthly for several months in order to achieve maximum results.
+A milder TCA/Jessner's combination peel can be applied to the neck and chest or to the tops of the hands and forearms to improve the texture of these areas.
+Because we cannot treat as aggressively in these sensitive areas, multiple monthly peels would be even more beneficial.
 This peel cannot be performed on darker skin.

 Pitted Acne Scar Treatment with Pinpoint TCA Application: Deep ice-pick scars from acne are difficult to treat, but Dr. Brown has the best results using pinpoint application of an extremely potent TCA solution into each individual small pit.
 This method is repeated every 2-4 weeks and typically takes 4-6 treatments for most patients.
 It can be followed by a series of MicroNeedle Therapy Resurfacing or Infini Radiofrequency Treatments for smoother overall skin.